Boutique Hotel NY Exchange, USA. 2020

 If you work in Art Deco style you just can not afford to use cheap material.
 Thus, the materials we offer add to the luxurious look of the space.

-The ceilings in the basement were covered by fossil linen, very dangerous material.
+The ceilings in the basement were covered by earth-flax, very dangerous material.
 We ordered an expensive service to remove it from the surfaces to make the building more eco-friendly.
 Additionally, we are going to use modern sound insulation technologies to reduce noise.

 Thus, we create a co-living space for guests of the city and New York citizens.